 The University of Florida logo is the cornerstone of the institution’s visual identity.
 All university logos are registered trademarks and may not be altered in any way.
 Any mark, logo, symbol, nickname, letter(s), word(s), or combination of these that can be associated with the university qualifies as a trademark.

-The university’s trademarks may be reproduced only from original master copies from this site.
+The university’s trademarks may be reproduced only from original master copies on this site.
 The trademarks must be used as a prominent graphic element in or on all platforms (digital and print).
-There are some exceptions to this when a piece may be branded as UF Health.
-Visit UF Health’s brand center to review their identity standards.
+Some exceptions exist when a piece is branded as UF Health.
+Visit UF Health’s brand center to review its identity standards.

-The chart provides guidance on how to appropriately use the university, departmental, and promotional logos.
+Use the chart below to guide the usage of university, departmental, and promotional logos.